.. is a community of 500 business people based in and around Bradford on Avon in Wiltshire.

 These are informal events.
 No talks, no name badges, no referrals.
 Just local businesses getting to know each other better.
 All businesses are welcome - you don't have to be based in the Bradford on Avon area to attend.

-Monthly meetings are limited to an hour and are action based.
+Monthly meetings last up to an hour and a half and are action based.
 They offer the chance to review where we are and to generate ideas for the future.
 Everyone is welcome to attend.

 Previous Action Plans can be read here.